 As an organization genuinely committed to the well-being of its people, Deloitte is deeply affected by the tragedies that undermine the Black community.
 By coming together to honor the victims and listen and learn from our Black colleagues, we gain valuable perspective.
 Our reflection to date has resulted in two fundamental realizations.
 First, we need to do more as an organization, and second, we must act intentionally and purposefully to do our part to dismantle systemic inequality in society.

 We have a moral responsibility—as a purpose-driven enterprise focused on diversity, equity, and inclusion—to take a stand and make a difference on important societal issues, which includes championing racial equality and social justice.
 As such, we have taken immediate, concrete steps to positively impact organizational and societal change through:

 Empowerment: The Black Action Council—sponsored by both our US CEO and US Chair—was created to thoughtfully architect, execute, and accelerate our transformational strategy to better enable Black professionals at Deloitte and sustain an antiracist culture for our people and organization.
 Consisting of 14 leaders and over 50 professionals, the Council represents diversity across our businesses, geography, level, gender, and race.
 Over 50% of the Council members are Black.
 More than 50% are women.

 Leadership and accountability: Leaders at every level are committed to fostering a culture of listening, learning, empathy, and compassion, holding our organization and each other accountable by defining and cascading measurable goals and providing updates on progress.
 We are doubling down on our focus on diversity, equity, and inclusion (DE&I), including greater representation and transparency.
-We are also seeking input from our leaders and those in our communities who work with us to make needed change happen.
+We also seek input from our leaders and those in our communities who work with us to make needed change happen.